 Mark's Story

 Mark joined Watsi on May 3rd, 2016.
-Seven years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation supported Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.
+Ten years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation supported Alan, a mechanic from the Philippines, to fund surgery to remove a mass.

 Impact